PretendoNetwork/nex-go/README.md

 ### Install

-`go get github.com/PretendoNetwork/nex-go`
+`go get github.com/PretendoNetwork/nex-go/v1`

 ### Usage note

-While this package can be used stand-alone, it only provides the bare minimum for a PRUDP/NEX server.
-It does not support any NEX protocols.
-To make proper NEX servers, see [NEX Protocols Go](https://github.com/PretendoNetwork/nex-protocols-go)
+This module provides a barebones PRUDP server for use with titles using the Nintendo NEX library.
+It does not provide any support for titles using the original Rendez-Vous library developed by Quazal.
+This library only provides the low level packet data, as such it is recommended to use [NEX Protocols Go](https://github.com/PretendoNetwork/nex-protocols-go) to develop servers.

 ### Usage